The Mongo DB Listener pools the MongoDB with requests from JSON file and returns results in JSON Format.

-1. Basic: In this tab, you can specify:
+1. On the Basic you can specify:

-2. Advanced: In the Advanced tab, you can specify:
+2. On the Advanced you can specify:

 Initialize on trigger only: If enabled, the Listener doesn’t start up until a trigger initializes it.

 Allow command-line invocation: If enabled, the Listener can be invoked using the CLI client application.